DENVER — Broncos quarterback Jake Plummer and head coach Mike Shanahan used to have heated discussions on the sideline.

 “Not that.
 Maybe, kind of subtlety,’’ Payton said.
 “There’s times when you send something in and I don’t want it flipped, and it gets flipped and … and … and so, it’s all good.
 He worked his tail off.
 And I am that way.’’

 The heated exchange occurred after Nix threw a beautiful deep ball to his former Oregon teammate Troy Franklin on third down.
-Only unlike so many successful hookups in college, the catchable Nix throw, perhaps a smidge overthrown, nevertheless went through Franklin’s hands in the end zone.
+Only unlike so many of their successful hookups in college, the catchable Nix throw, perhaps a smidge overthrown, nevertheless went through Franklin’s hands in the end zone.
 Not a 45-yard touchdown, but an incompletion and punt.

 What did Bo think about the comparison to Ferris?